gesiscss/ChatDashboard/README.md

 ### 6) Testing ChatDashboard (online)
 If everything is set up, you can now test the web app in online mode using different chat logs created by `WhatsR::create_chatlog()` and chats that you exported yourself with the consent of your chat partners.
 For automated testing with a wide range o different chat logs and participant behaviors, you can use the [DashboardTester](https://github.com/gesiscss/DashboardTester/) script, which essentially simulates participants on your web app with a predefined set of artificial or testing chat logs.

+> [!IMPORTANT]
-**IMPORTANT:** Please test the webapp thoroughly with different types of chat logs, exporting phone settings and user behaviors before distributing links to participants and collecting data.
-You should not only rely on chats created with `WhatsR::create_chatlog()` but also with chats that you recently exported yourself from your phone.
-This is because the chat log structure can change over time and the simulated chat logs might not reflect recent, unannounced changes that WhatsApp could implement.
+>  Please test the webapp thoroughly with different types of chat logs, exporting phone settings and user behaviors before distributing links to participants and collecting data.
+You should not only rely on chats created with
+> `WhatsR::create_chatlog()` but also with chats that you recently exported yourself from your phone.
+This is because the chat log structure can change over time and the simulated chat logs might not reflect recent, unannounced changes that
+> WhatsApp could implement.
 If you encounter any issues, please open an issue [here](https://github.com/gesiscss/WhatsR/issues).